AlexeySetevoi/ansible-clickhouse/README.md

    my_super_param: 9000
 ```

-Allow any k-v.
+Allow any plain k-v.
 Transform to xml
 ```
 <profiles>
     <!-- Profiles of settings. -->